microtrain/bootcamp/14-ApacheCordova/01-Cordova.md

 vim ~/.bashrc
 ```

 add the following lines, the first is for Gradle, the others you will need later so add them now.
-Replace _[your-user-name]_ with the user name you use to login to your system.
+Replace _[YOUR-USER_NAME]_ with the user name you use to login to your system.

 ```
-export PATH=$PATH:/opt/gradle/gradle-3.4.1/bin
+export PATH=$PATH:/opt/gradle/gradle-4.5/bin
-export ANDROID_HOME=/home/[your-user-name]/Android/Sdk
+export ANDROID_HOME=/home/[YOUR-USER_NAME]/Android/Sdk
 export PATH=${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools
 ```